-Recall from Section IV-D that while calculating D{++} one must continue introducing counterfactual agents until the resulting reward provides a gradient that can be used as the reward.
-However, as previous results on the performance of policies trained using D{++} show, agents learn to coordinate relatively quickly compared to the results from using either G or D. This results in a decrease in the number of required counterfactual agents and also a decrease in the computation effort needed.
+Recall from Section IV-D that the D{++} calculation requires additional calls to G. However, as seen, agents trained using D{++} learn to coordinate relatively quickly compared to the results from using either G or D. This results in a decrease in the number of required counterfactual agents and also a decrease in the computation effort needed.
 Figure 6 supports the above argument by indicating the average required number of simulated counterfactual agents in D{++} calculations during training.
-As shown in Fig. 6, there is a sharp decrease in the calculations required in D{++} within the first 500 generations.
+There is a sharp decrease in the calculations required in D{++} within the first 500 generations.